yrodriguezmd/TTC_2017-2019_Delays/README.md

 Autocorrelations were determined.
 Linear regression was computed and plotted for delay frequency and duration.

 Collaborators:
-Rodriguez, Maria
+Maria Rodriguez,
-Lam, Timothy
+Timothy Lam,
-Krishnakumar, Sathya
+Sathya Krishnakumar,
-Sriaram, Arpana
+Arpan Sriaram,
-Leung, Timothy
+Timothy Leung

 This was a group project submitted to the University of Toronto/ University of Waterloo/ Foundations of Data Science Professional Development Course, on the 13th of December, 2020.